Vietnam.vn - Nền tảng quảng bá Việt Nam

 The image shows the existence of the strange D9 couple next to the monster black hole at the center of the galaxy containing Earth - Photo: ESO

-Because theories suggest that if they reside in the S cluster, the stars would be constantly impacted by the monster Sagittarius A* and would not be able to maintain their connection.
+Because theories suggest that if residing in the S cluster, stars would be constantly impacted by the monster Sagittarius A* and could not maintain the connection.
 But the new discovery has overturned those theories.

 Dr Florian Peißker, from the University of Cologne (Germany), lead author of the study on the strange binary star system, said: "Black holes do not cause destruction as we think.
 Some binary stars can thrive in a short time, even under destructive conditions."

-The type of binary star near the "monster heart" of the galaxy containing Earth would be unlike other binary star systems we normally observe in the area around the globe.
+The type of binary star near the "monster heart" of the galaxy containing Earth would be unlike other binary star systems we normally observe in the area around Earth.

-Dubbed D9, the newly discovered binary star system is estimated to be just 2.7 million years old.
+Dubbed D9, this newly discovered binary star system is estimated to be just 2.7 million years old.

-D9 will only exist in its current state for about 1 million years, before the strong gravity of Sagittarius A* causes it to merge into a single star.
+D9 will only exist in its current state for about 1 million years, before Sagittarius A*'s strong gravity causes it to merge into a single star.

 That's a very short time in the life of a celestial body.
 For comparison, our "middle-aged" Sun is more than 4.6 million years old.

-According to co-author Dr Emma Bordier from the University of Cologne, this discovery shows that this type of structure that seems impossible to exist is real, and possibly not rare.
+According to co-author Dr Emma Bordier from the University of Cologne, this discovery shows that this type of structure, which seems impossible to exist, is real, and may even be quite numerous.

 However, there is only a very short "window of time" in which these short-lived objects can be observed, so they are less likely to be detected than individual stars.